 Comparable store sales reflect the change in year-over-year sales for the comparable company-operated store base.
 We define the comparable company-operated store base to include those shops open for 15 months or longer.
-During the quarters ended September 29, 2024 and September 24, 2023, there was an average of 341 and 360 shops, respectively, in our comparable company-operated store base.
-Comparable store sales growth can be generated by an increase in traffic and/or by increases in the average check amount resulting from a shift in menu mix and/or increase in price.
+As of the quarters ended June 30, 2024 and June 25, 2023, there were 342 and 369 shops, respectively, in our comparable company-operated store base.
+Comparable store sales growth can be generated by an increase in number of transactions and/or by increases in the average check amount resulting from a shift in menu mix and/or increase in price.
 This measure highlights performance of existing shops as the impact of new shop openings is excluded.
-For purposes of the comparable store sales calculation, traffic is defined as the sum of entrée's purchased, which includes sandwiches, salads, and bowls of soup or mac and cheese.
+For purposes of the comparable store sales calculation, a transaction is defined as the purchase of an entrée, which includes sandwiches, salads and bowls of soup or mac and cheese.
 In fiscal years that include a 53rd week, the last week of the fourth quarter and fiscal year is excluded from the year-over-year comparisons so that the time periods are consistent.
-In a fiscal year that follows a 53-week year, the current period sales continue to be compared to the sales from the prior 52 weeks rather than the weeks of the same fiscal period from the prior year.
-The trailing 52-week method provides better alignment to sales drivers when comparing sales performance.
+In fiscal years that follow a 53-week year, the current period sales are compared to the trailing 52-week sales to compare against the most closely comparable weeks from the prior calendar year.